danrot/master-thesis/04_discussion.md

 defined in the interface.

 This fact is used to add the `$validate` parameter to the `setProperty` method, which is true by default.
-So the validation of the property, e.g. if it is a protected property, is executed by default.
+So the validation of the property is executed by default, which will fail if it is a protected property.
 The internals of the library can then call the `setProperty` method with the `$validate` parameter set to false, and the method will know based on this parameter if the validation should be executed or not.
 The problem with this approach is that, because of PHP's duck typing, anybody can call the method with this parameter.
-The code would even still work if the parameter does not exist, because PHP just ignores the passed arguments which do not match any parameter.
+The code would still work, even if the parameter does not exist, because PHP just ignores the passed arguments which do not match any parameter.

 In consequence this implies that the user of this library could easily update protected properties, which should actually only be updated by the system.
 The